Stuycs-K/final-project-9-choij-yomr/WORKLOG.md

 ### 5/24

 still working on the skeleton + actually working on making those functions work and developing our worklog + readme

+### 5/25

+finished README.md for the most part (adding the instructions image + fixing line breaks)

 ## Joshua Choi